 Jordan Reeves was born just right, and is the organization's co-founder, official ambassador, and lead innovator.
 Ever since she was little, this tween has pushed through any expectations and proved she can do anything (except monkey bars).
 Through her activities and opportunities to speak and mentor other kids with limb differences, Jordan is helping change attitudes around physical differences.
 Jordan is currently changing what we think about disability by designing a body enhancement (a 3d printed prosthetic) that allows her to shoot biodegradable sparkles for her alter ego, Glitter Girl.
 Jordan has shown off her work on The Rachael Ray Show, MakerFaire, TEDx, and many other events across the country.
 What's next?
 Jordan and her mom are working on an autobiography with Simon & Schuster!
 Look for it in bookshelves Summer 2019.

 Jen Lee Reeves is the co-founder and executive director of Born Just Right.
 She’s also a mom to Cameron and Jordan.
 Born Just Right evolved from Jen’s experience as a parent.
 She and her husband, Randy, have learned so much about what it takes to advocate for our children and how powerful it can be when parents work together in advocacy and support for each other.
-When she isn’t working for Born Just Right, she’s a social media strategist and training consultant.
+When she isn’t working for Born Just Right, she’s a digital strategist at the University of Missouri and training consultant.
 She is an alumna of the social strategy team at AARP.
 She has years of producing television news, she also taught at the Missouri School of Journalism and managed an NBC affiliate newsroom.
 To relax, Jen loves to travel, enjoy sunrise runs in new cities, take photos of the lake in her backyard, and enjoy music and good food with the family.